 Finalize your Single / Album / EP Artwork

-Your artwork should be ready, on brand and amazing!
-Ask your designer to animate it or break it up into tiles for Instagram, and resize it for all your social posts.
+Your artwork should be ready, on brand, and impressive!
+Ask your designer to animate it or break it into tiles for Instagram and resize it for all your social posts.

 Get Great Photos

 Make sure you have at least 3-4 great images.
 Variety is important.
 Most music blogs feature square or horizontal photos.
-When getting photos taken, think through your brand and think about sizes, shapes and several looks to keep your images fresh as time goes by.
+When taking pictures, think through your brand and consider sizes, shapes and several looks to keep your images fresh as time goes by.

 Focus on Increasing Your Audience